bsiever/microbit-pxt-timeanddate/README.md

 ### ~

 Once you're ready to program the micro:bit:
 1. Update the time/date being used so the time is approximately 1 minute in the future.
-2. Program the micro:bit
+2. Program the micro:bit.
 3. Watch the real time carefully.
-4. About 1-2 seconds before the programmed time press the reset button on the back of the micro:bit.
+4. About 1-2 seconds before the programmed time, press the reset button on the back of the micro:bit.
    * The micro:bit takes about 1-2 seconds to restart.
-This causes the "set" to run at the correct time.
+This causes the "set" block to run at the correct time.

 For the example above, the micro:bit would be reset at 13:29.58s on Jan.
-20, 2020.
+20, 2022.
 It would set the date and time at almost exactly the time indicated in the set block.

 ### 2. Time advancing / rewinding #2-time-advancing-rewinding

 This is the approach used by mechanical clocks, where time is set by moving the minute hand forward (or, possibly, backwards).
 Moving the minutes forward may cause the hours to change too.
 And as hours change the date could change, etc.

 This is  a tedious way to set dates and should probably only be used when the date will never be needed and just the time needs to be set.

 #### 2.1 Simplest Approach